 Welcome to the GPAR voter guide.
-On these pages you will find important information about the candidates that are running for political office at various levels.
+On this page you will find important information about the candidates that are running for political office at various levels when we are in an election cycle.
+PHILPAC is GPAR’s political action fund.
+All local candidate endorsement decisions are determined by a committee of appointed GPAR REALTOR® members.
 Also included in this guide is information regarding which candidates have received support from the Pennsylvania REALTORS® Political Action Committee (RPAC).

 Who We Support

 2023 PA Municipal Primary Election – Tuesday, May 16, 2023

 • Allan Domb (D), #38 on the ballot

 • District 7 – Quetcy Lozada (D), #80 on the ballot

 • District 8 – Cindy Bass (D), #81 on the ballot

 • District 9 – Anthony Phillips (D), #81 on the ballot

 • AT-LARGE – Donavan West (D), # 68 on the ballot